- Guide Me

 "Octave is defined as the distance between two of the same musical note that is eight notes apart."

-Octave is a grid design of which has a 7x8 configuration, the eight is to represent the scaling of notes found in a musical scale from say a C4 (actual middle C according to the Scientific pitch notation) to C5, in which 8 full notes are stepped.
-There are two in-house stocked designs of a flat, or a concave grid, and you can hang these either way up.
+Octave is a grid design of which has a 8x8 configuration, the eight is to represent the scaling of notes found in a musical scale from say a C4 (actual middle C according to the Scientific pitch notation) to C5, in which 8 full notes are stepped.
+The design of the Octave acoustic baffle can allow you to create either a concaved grid or convexed grid and you can hang these either way up.
 Octave gives your space a definite visual break, helping to break up potential monotonous ceiling grids fixtures, or adding as a sculpture hung from high reaching ceilings.
-Octave supports a vast improvement of the internal acoustics of each room by exposing the maximum surface area available by the suspension to reduce reverberation.
+Octave supports a vast improvement of the internal acoustics of each room by exposing the maximum surface area available by the suspension to reduce reverberation, the overall performance is further improved by the physical form of the acoustic baffle as the echo and reverberation can be trapped inetween the fins.
 This puts its acoustic performance of Noise Reduction Coefficient in the category of Class A.

 Don’t let the creative block overwhelm your original ideas, and if you’re looking at harmonising or creating visual dissonance to your space, of course depending on what you are trying to achieve, then look no further than our selected case study to see if anything takes your fancy.
 There may be something you like, something you dislike or you see a perfect idea, but all you want is a different colour.